-After 105 years, Cleveland’s baseball team might be changing its identity.
+After 106 years, Cleveland’s baseball team is set to change its identity.

-The Indians have also received their share of criticism over the years.
-In 2018, the team finally agreed to remove the Chief Wahoo logo — a Native American caricature that many felt was racist — from their uniforms and branding.
-Now though, the team may be ready to leave its identity since 1915 behind completely.
+The team just agreed to remove the Chief Wahoo logo — a Native American caricature that many felt was racist — from its uniforms and branding in 2018.

-The possibility has received support from within the organization, including from manager Terry Francona.
-It has also been met with resistance from the outside, most notably from President Donald Trump.
-Above all else, it has restarted the conversation on whether it’s appropriate to use Native American names and symbols in connection.
-And it has given fans an avenue to creatively discuss which names might better fit Cleveland’s baseball team.
+The possibility of a name change received support from within the organization in July, including from manager Terry Francona.
+It also met with resistance from the outside, most notably from President Donald Trump.

 As soon as word spread about a potential name change, nostalgic fans all pointed to one name — Cleveland Spiders.
 The Spiders were Cleveland’s original baseball team, launching as the Cleveland Forest Citys in the now defunct American Association in 1887 before moving to the National League and adopting the Spiders name in 1889.
 The team was disbanded following the 1899 season after finishing with a 20-134 record.

 Although the Spiders did play in one World Series and even employed Cy Young, that dreadful final season is what baseball historians remember most.
 Bringing the Spiders back would allow Cleveland to rewrite the team’s history, and rebrand with a logo that most agree has enormous potential.

 Between the history of having a former pro team in town with the name, the uniqueness, & great uni & logo concepts, I’m all-in on the Cleveland Spiders name change. pic.twitter.com/JfScDnCsEu

 — Dave Falvey (@Falvitus) July 5, 2020